Fukachandebug/TV-Advertisement-Effectiveness-Analysis/README.md

   - Information on the broadcasting schedule of TV commercials by program.

 ### ⚙️ Data Processing & Aggregation
-I aggreagated the percentage of purchase intention from survey responses and ad viewing frequency each products.
+Agreagated the percentage of purchase intention from survey responses and ad viewing frequency each products.
-Below is the result of agreegation for a payment service which is called 'PayPay'.
+Below is one of the results.
+When the viewing frequency is 6-10 times, purchase intent is the highest.
+But after 10 times viewing, purchase intent is not increased.
--> Hypothesis: It is predicted that there might be optimal viewing frequency and it varies by products.
+-> Hypothesis: It is estimated that the effectiveness of ad may differ by viewing frequency.

 ### 📊 Analysis
 #### Step1: Analysis of optimal ad viewing frequency